Welcome to today's edition of the Rush 24-7 podcast.

 Because people wanted it.

-People said, I'm gonna go buy those little cars that are coming over here from Japan.
+People said, I'm going to go buy those little cars that are coming over here from Japan.

 So what do you think happened?

-Yes, they changed the rules, but what happened was was that the marketplace said, I like these cars that get better gas mileage, and that's what I'm gonna go buy.
+Yes, they changed the rules, but what happened was that the marketplace said, I like these cars that get better gas mileage, and that's what I'm going to go buy.

-So we move along through the decades and we come up and we really haven't changed a lot in that after that first ten years.
+So we move along through the decades and we come up, and we really haven't changed a lot after that first 10 years.

 Our gas mileage is still about the same, but it's still pretty darn good.

-I drive a big old luxury sedan and I get, well, I I get like twenty miles to the gallon city.
+I drive a big old luxury sedan and I get, well, I get like 20 miles to the gallon city.

 And if we're going to reduce it, are we going to reduce it by a little?

-Or are we going to reduce it by I mean something substantial that really makes a difference?
+Are we going to reduce it by, I mean, something substantial that really makes a difference?

 I don't think it's going to be substantial.